 We have been fortunate to care for dogs and cats belonging to many people who consider these animals as members of their families, providing these clients with the very latest in diagnostic and surgical procedures.
 We have initiated and coordinated ongoing therapy for cancer patients, including surgery and chemotherapy, with very favorable outcomes.
 Dr. Lee has extensive experience in emergency and critical care and is an invaluable resource in these areas.

-Dr. Benham and Dr. Heintz have a special interest in surgery and routinely perform several of the more difficult canine orthopedic procedures, including patellar and cruciate ligament injury repairs.
+Dr. Heintz and Dr. Belcourt have a special interest in surgery and routinely perform several of the more difficult canine orthopedic procedures, including patellar and cruciate ligament injury repairs.
 The veterinarians at Wedgewood encourage you to be an active participant in your pet's health care needs, and will try to help you with any questions or problems you may have.
 We have access to numerous board-certified veterinarians in the Oklahoma City area should we have the need for specialists in internal medicine, surgery, ophthalmology, or dermatology.

 Payment of veterinary fees is expected as services are provided.
 Our charges are comparable to other clinics providing high quality services in this region.
 We encourage discussion of fees before services are initiated.
 Any problems anticipated as far as payment of fees should be discussed and remedies agreed upon concerning payment plans for large balances.
 Wedgewood accepts all major credit cards.